vaibhavram/iqblock/README.md

 I searched some more and though I could find some YouTube videos (<https://www.youtube.com/watch?v=6jt93h7nRe4>) showing various solutions, I could find no other research into the number of solutions to this puzzle.

 ## Solutions

+To replicate how I created the solutions, you would need to follow the following steps:

+1. Create a folder called "solutions" and a folder called "logs" within iqblock/
+2. Install the numpy package
+3. Run pysolver.py.
+This script finds and writes solutions into multiple solutions files in the iqlock/solutions/ folder.
+The solutions are divided into multiple files to make it easier to start from where you left off in case the program stops midway
+4. Run consolidate.py.
+This script consolidates all the solutions into one file

+If you would rather not run these steps, no worries!
+The solutions.txt file contains the fully consolidated solutions so no steps are required if you want to view all of them.